LyovOrlov/microlion/README.md

 1. In the Terminal (for Mac users) or command prompt (fow Windows and Linux users) type ```git remote -v``` to list the current configured remote repo for your fork.
-2. ```git remote add upstream https://github.com/Esri/mapbook-android``` to specify new remote upstream repository that will be synced with the fork.
+2.  to specify new remote upstream repository that will be synced with the fork.
 You can type ```git remote -v``` to verify the new upstream.

 If there are changes made in the Original repository, you can sync the fork to keep it updated with upstream repository.